cheonsumansu/background_color_flipper/readme.md

 ## repo :: background_color_flipper
-hi, this is a repo about background color flipper for practicing javascript.
+hi, this is a repo about background color flipper.
 I made it by referring [this video](https://youtu.be/3PHXvlpOkf4?t=426).

+it used by html, css and javascript.

+---

 - change the background color by clicking the button.